-Hardware-assisted I/O MMU virtualization, called Intel Virtualization Technology for Directed I/O (VT-d) in Intel processors and AMD I/O Virtualization (AMD-Vi or IOMMU) in AMD processors, is an I/O memory management unit that remaps I/O DMA transfers and device interrupts.
-This can allow virtual machines to have direct access to hardware I/O devices, such as network cards, storage controllers (HBAs), and GPUs.
+Hardware-assisted I/O MMU virtualization, called Intel Virtualization Technology for Directed I/O (VT-d) in Intel processors and AMD I/O Virtualization (AMD-Vi or IOMMU) in AMD processors, is an I/O memory management feature that remaps I/O DMA transfers and device interrupts.
+This feature (strictly speaking, a function of the chipset, rather than the CPU) can allow virtual machines to have direct access to hardware I/O devices, such as network cards, storage controllers (HBAs), and GPUs.

-For information about using hardware-assisted I/O MMU virtualization, see "DirectPath I/O" on page 36 and "Single Root I/O Virtualization (SR-IOV)" on page 37.
+For information about using hardware-assisted I/O MMU virtualization, see "DirectPath I/O" on page 39 and "Single Root I/O Virtualization (SR-IOV)" on page 39.